 - Integrate concepts using self-directed primary and secondary research.

-- The confidence to present your creative ideas in front of others, evidenced by class creative activities.
+- Have confidence to present your creative ideas in front of others, evidenced by class creative activities.

 - Apply key concepts, research, feedback and perseverance to produce an imaginative piece of creative work.